Child Support Lawyer Arlington VA

 - The time in which a parent spends with the child

 - What child support payments will pay for is dependent upon your unique situation.
-A child support lawyer can explain these nuances to you and help you to make the right decisions that is best for you and your child.
+We can explain these nuances to you and help you to make the right decisions that is best for you and your child.

 - Increased educational or medical costs for the child